teaching-ml/2022/index.md

 ### Preface Satellite Event

-This event will take place on September 13, 2022.
-The times and presenters are indicated in the table below. __We will circulate the connection details one week before the workshop on this website.__
+This event will take place on September 13, 2022, starting [2:45 pm CEST](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220913T1245).
+The times and presenters are indicated in the table below.
+All details to participate are available on the [event note pad](https://notes.desy.de/-yxvasxzQPWO1iKwlQB5Kw?edit), e.g. the zoom connection details.

-Note: To participate in the satellite event, no ECML ticket is needed.
+**Note: To participate in the satellite event, no ECML ticket is needed.**

 | Time/CEST                                                                          | Title                                                                                                                  | Speaker                                                                       |
 | ---------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |